-The PPS is in conformance with the applicable sector plan and the requirements of Subtitle 24, as they pertain to parks and recreation facilities.
+Staff finds that the PPS will be in conformance with the applicable sector plan and the requirements of Subtitle 24, as they pertain to parks and recreation facilities, with the recommended conditions.

-9. Transportation (pedestrian, bicycle, and vehicular)-This PPS was reviewed for conformance with the sector plan, the 2009 Approved Countywide Master Plan of Transportation (MPOT), and the Subdivision Regulations to provide the appropriate transportation facilities.
+6. Transportation (pedestrian, bicycle, and vehicular)-This PPS was reviewed for conformance with the sector plan, the 2009 Approved Countywide Master Plan of Transportation (MPOT), and the Subdivision Regulations to provide the appropriate transportation recommendations.